About Florida Repertory Theatre

 After receiving his B.A. in Speech Communication while at West Chester University where he was a four-time Irene Ryan nominee to the region, the recipient of the Tom Dudash Memorial Award for Children’s Theatre, and The Most Outstanding Student in Speech Communication & Theatre, Greg also served as the Resident Director for Pittsburgh’s “Shakespeare in the Schools” while continuing to work as an actor in New York City.

 Greg holds a Master of Fine Arts from the University of Pittsburgh and certified with the Society of American Fight Directors at Carnegie Mellon University.
 He has been a proud member of Actors Equity Association since 1993.

-Greg and Liz have happily made their home in Fort Myers for 20 years where they are raising their two beautiful children, 11-year old Liza Jayne, a student at Cypress Lake Middle School and 9-year old Jack who attends Tanglewood Elementary School.
+Greg and Liz have happily made their home in Fort Myers for 22 years where they are raising their two beautiful children, Liza, a student at Bishop Verot High School, and Jack who attends Sanibel Middle School.